larose/utt/README.md

 Available plugins:

 - [utt-balance](https://github.com/loganthomas/utt-balance) - Adds a balance command that shows worked time against daily and weekly targets
+- [utt-project-summary](https://github.com/loganthomas/utt-project-summary) - Provides a quick overview of how your time is distributed across different projects.
+It groups all activities by project and displays them sorted by total duration, giving you instant visibility into where your time is going.

 Open an issue or a pull request to add your plugin here.